Claire Davison, Bryony Moore, Suzanne Smith (100th Monkey)

 It's the insignificance of actions or perhaps the hidden significance that we as humans imply that Claire Davison finds herself most fascinated by.
 As there seems to be no tangible connection between the observations made, she has come to realize that it's the little things that bridge the gap.
 You have to watch closely and Davison hopes that she is able to induce some sense of self awareness, be it by trickery or by boredom.
 It’s the absurdity of being human that tickles her, child's play, a fear of the serious that dominates her work.

 Based always around the day-to-day business of living, Bryony Moore’s work seeks to aggravate the internal battle waging quietly between our emotional and intellectual selves.
-She is preoccupied by the lines we draw between ourselves and other people/beings/things and the awkwardness of these complex
+She is preoccupied by the lines we draw between ourselves and other people/beings/things and the awkwardness of these complex relationships which go on existing despite the dissimilarity.

 At once gloomy and playful, Suzanne Smith’s work is something of an uptight exploration of brevity and inappropriateness.
 She tends to dwell on the mundane trauma of social interaction - quietly obsessing on the line between irritation and arousal.
 A desire for control has been betrayed in previous work by the dictation of rhythm, alphabetisation of images and the striving for manual perfection through the painstakingly handmade.